bsoelch/ConcatLang/Readme.md

 in the next section.

 ### Iterators
-Iterators simplify iterating over all elements of a list, they are designed to work well with for-each loops.
+Iterators simplify iterating over all elements of an array, they are designed to work well with for-each loops.
 Iterators are defined in the standard library and can be included with `iterators include`, iterators also includes [optional](https://github.com/bsoelch/ConcatLang#optionals)

-- `^_` created a new iterator at the start of the current element (the current element has to be a list)
+- `^_` created a new iterator at the start of the current element
-- `_^` created a new iterator at the end of the current element (the current element has to be a list)
+- `_^` created a new iterator at the end of the current element
 - `^>` moves the iterator to the next element,
-  - if the list has a next element the iterator pushes itself, and an optional wrapping the next element
+  - there is a next element the iterator pushes itself, and an optional wrapping the next element
   - otherwise, the iterator pushes itself, followed by an empty optional
 - `<^` moves the iterator to the previous element
-  - if the list has a previous element the iterator pushes itself, and an optional wrapping the previous element
+  - there is a previous element the iterator pushes itself, and an optional wrapping the previous element
   - otherwise, the iterator pushes itself, followed by an empty optional